mlflow/mlflow/docs/source/llms/langchain/index.rst

 Dependency Management
 ^^^^^^^^^^^^^^^^^^^^^
-Deploy your LangChain application with confidence, leveraging MLflow's ability to `manage and record code and environment dependencies <../../model/dependencies.html>`_ .
+Deploy your LangChain application with confidence, leveraging MLflow's ability to `manage and record code and environment dependencies <../../model/dependencies.html>`_ automatically.
 This ensures consistency between development and production environments, reducing deployment risks with less manual intervention.

 MLflow Evaluate
 ^^^^^^^^^^^^^^^